V838 Monocerotis

-V838 Monocerotis (Nova Monocerotis 2002) is a spectroscopic binary star system in the constellation Monoceros about 19,000 light years (6 kpc) from the Sun.
+V838 Monocerotis (Nova Monocerotis 2002) is a cataclysmic binary star in the constellation Monoceros about 19,000 light years (6 kpc) from the Sun.
 The previously unremarked star was observed in early 2002 experiencing a major outburst, and was one of the largest known stars for a short period following the outburst.
 Originally believed to be a typical nova eruption, it was then identified as the first of a new class of eruptive variables known as luminous red novae.
 The reason for the outburst is still uncertain, but is thought to have been a merger of two stars within a triple system.